Updated: February 18, 2021

 In order to ensure security is built into the Shotgun application, we are adopting Autodesk’s secure development standard which include practices such as secure development training, threat modeling, static and dynamic code analysis.

-Background checks are required, where permitted by law, for employees with physical and/or logical access to the computing resources and support systems used by the Autodesk teams.
+Background checks are required, where permitted by law, for employees with access to the computing resources and support systems used by the Autodesk teams.

 All Autodesk employees must affirm the importance of information security as part of new-hire orientation and yearly thereafter.
 Employees are required to read, understand, and take a training course on the company’s Code of Conduct.
 The Code requires every employee to conduct business lawfully, ethically , with integrity, and with respect for each other and the company’s users, partners, and competitors.
 Autodesk employees are required to follow the company’s guidelines regarding confidentiality, business ethics, appropriate usage, and professional standards.